Outkarm/react-capstone-nba/README.md

 - Open the command prompt in the created directory.

-- On the terminal run this command git clone ``
+- On the terminal run this command git clone

-- Go to the repository folder using command prompt cd `World-info-React-Capstone`
+- Go to the repository folder using command prompt cd

 - Install the dev dependencies for linters run npm install.
 - setup Webpack